 AMPLY_API_KEYS (server env) are operator keys: they authenticate but do not attach a principal, so settlement and audit ownership behave differently.
 Use env keys for cron, probes, and internal tools — not as the default for customer agents.

 Every successful POST /api/v1/route response with metering on includes an integration object: deep links for billing status, outcome reporting, and audit bundles; structured alerts plus a recommendation when no principal is present.
-Response headers include X-Amply-Principal-Bound (0 or 1) and X-Amply-Auth-Source (e.g. user_key vs server_key).
+Response headers include X-Amply-Principal-Bound (0 or 1), X-Amply-Auth-Source (e.g. user_key vs server_key), and when metering is on also X-Amply-Metering: on plus X-Amply-Economics (settlement_eligible vs recommendation_only_no_principal) so proxies can alert without parsing JSON. integration.economics_mode matches the economics header.
 GET /api/v1/status exposes diagnostics.principal_binding with policy copy and a rolling last_24h_metering_snapshot (including no_principal_pct).

 Agent interface (workflow + signup)